We find forever families for children who are in foster care.

 30 Days to Family®

 30 Days to Family® is a short-term intervention to diligently search for a child’s relatives and kin to identify potential placement options and supports.
 The initial search is for parents, grandparents, and siblings, but the goal is to identify 80 additional relatives.
 Because placements can be fragile, the goal is to identify one primary placement provider and one to two other relatives or kin as potential back-up placement providers.
-Maternal and paternal relatives are explored with equal interest.
+All branches of the family are explored with equal interest.
 In all cases, every effort is made to search for relatives and kin who will keep siblings together, maintain children in their school of origin, and preserve the child’s important relationships with friends and supportive adults.

 Armed with the philosophy that all families include members who are willing and able to care for children, as well as the knowledge that research has shown youth living with relatives while in foster care can lead to improved outcomes, 30 Days to Family® Specialists are relentless in their search for relatives of children in care.
 This program is being replicated by agencies across the country.